-- Monitor compliance with the provisions and requirements of this Manual; - Appear before the Securities and Exchange Commission (SEC) upon summons on similar matters that need to be clarified by the same; - Determine violation/s of the Manual and submit his findings to the existing Adjudication Committee for investigation; - Prepare the report of their dealings in company shares within 3 days; - Issue a certification every January 30th of the year on the extent of the Company's Compliance with this Manual for the completed year, explaining the reason/s of the latter's deviation from the same, if any; and - Identify, monitor and control compliance risks.
+- a.
+Monitor compliance with the provisions and requirements of this Manual; - b.
+Appear before the Securities and Exchange Commission (SEC) upon summons on similar matters that need to be clarified by the same; - c.
+Determine violation/s of the Manual and submit his findings to the existing Adjudication Committee for investigation;

+- e.
+Issue a certification every January 30th of the year on the extent of the Company's Compliance with this Manual for the completed year, explaining the reason/s of the latter's deviation from the same, if any; and - f.
+Identify, monitor and control compliance risks.